Code-nano/Forcasting_Energy_Consumption_Using_XGBoost/README.md

 ## Acknowledgments
 *  I'd also like to thank Rob Mulla for the foundational knowledge and basic techniques used for this project's time series forecasting
-* Special thanks to [Kaggle](https://www.kaggle.com/) for providing the dataset.
 *  This project uses the XGBoost library.
 Special thanks to the creators of [XGBoost](https://xgboost.readthedocs.io/).
+* Dataset from

+Rob Mulla.
+2018.
+Hourly Energy Consumption, Version 1.
+Retrieved May 2023 from https://www.kaggle.com/datasets/robikscube/hourly-energy-consumption.